pupsnow/flexspaces/trunk/doc/livecycle/readmeLiveCycleContentServices.txt

-4. For optional "Make Flash Preview" / view Preview features (Note this is optional, only for flash previews.
+4. For optional "Make Flash Preview" / view Preview features (steps for lc cs 8.2.1 / alf 2.1, for newer steps may change) (Note this is optional, only for flash previews.
 If you  get errors in your alfresco startup console, undo the add of custom-transform-context.xml)

 a.
 Use livecycle-pdf2swf-transform-context.xml instead of openoffice based custom-transform-context.xml